Enigmatic-Smile/serverless-plugin-select/README.md

 npm install serverless-plugin-select --save-dev
 ```

-* Add the plugin to the `plugins` array in your Serverless `serverless.yml`, you should place it at the of the list:
+* Add the plugin to the `plugins` array in your Serverless `serverless.yml`, you should place it at the top of the list:

 ```yml
 plugins: